-The upper portionHickory Creek AU of Beaver Lake will be listed as non-support of its domestic water supply designated use when there are three or more (≥ 3) geometric mean exceedances of the chlorophyll a criteria within the five-year period of record.
+The Hickory Creek AU of Beaver Lake may be listed as non-support of its domestic water supply designated use when there are three or more (\geq 3) geometric mean exceedances of the chlorophyll a criteria within the five-year period of record.

-The upper portion Hickory Creek AU of Beaver Lake will be listed as non-support of its domestic water supply designated use when there are three or more (\geq 3) annual average exceedances of the secchi transparency criteria within the five-year period of record.
+The Hickory Creek AU of Beaver Lake may be listed as non-support of its domestic water supply designated use when there are three or more (≥3) annual average exceedances of the secchi transparency criteria within the five-year period of record.